Home Modifications Home Charging Indicator

 3 color transparency slides made from these images (click on each to download full-size image):

 I took the slide dimmer apart and tossed the guts and the plastic slide.
 Don’t lose the tiny screws, as we’ll need them at the end.
-The top plastic frame is perfect to hold the indicator panel.
+The top plastic frame is perfect for holding the indicator panel.
 I used a power scroll saw to cut the following plastic panel parts.
 The panel is made up of 1/16″ clear acrylic cut to fit, where I left on the white “peel off” protective coating on the backside to give it a “white” look when nothing is indicated.
 Below are the 3 color transparencies, with a couple of slivers of black tape to hold them together into one sheet.
 Below that is a 1/8″ clear plastic, and below that is a 1/16 translucent diffuser.
 This all fits nicely between the dimmer’s top plastic frame and the dimmer’s metal mounting plate.
 You’ll also need to cut the metal plate to let light through.
 It ended up looking like a “C” with it open on one long side.

 In the plastic back of the dimmer, cut a square hole in the bottom for the PC mount CAT-3 connector.
 I soldered on four different colored wires to 4 pins (see schematic).
 I then inserted the CAT-3 connector and epoxied it into place.